tandrewnichols/grunt-simple-npm/README.md

 ## Coming soon

-Filling in options after the fact via prompt (perfect for `npm commit --message` for example).
+Filling in options after the fact via prompt (perfect for `npm install --save` for example).

-Ideally, you wouldn't have to do `cmd: 'push origin master'` if the name of the target was `push`.
+Ideally, you wouldn't have to do `cmd: 'version patch'` if the name of the target was `version`.
 There's no easy way to handle this immediately, but I'd like to improve that eventually.